 Alain Bellemare is the President and Chief Executive Officer of Bombardier since February 13, 2015.
 Prior to joining Bombardier he was President and Chief Executive Officer of UTC Propulsion & Aerospace Systems (supplier of aerospace and defense products), a position he held from July 2012 to January 15, 2015.
 He began his career with UTC at Pratt & Whitney Canada in 1996 as Vice President of Manufacturing.
 He held leadership roles of increasing responsibility at UTC including President of Pratt & Whitney Canada in 2002, President of Hamilton Sundstrand in 2009 and Chief Operating Officer of UTC Propulsion and Aerospace Systems in 2011.
-In these roles, he had global operating business development and strategic planning responsibility for these large aerospace business units.
-He is a member of the Board of Directors of Smithsonian National Air and Space Museum.
+In these roles, he had global operating, business development and strategic planning responsibilities for these large aerospace business units.

-JOANNE BISSONNETTE (D)
+JOANNE BISSONNETTE(D)

-Corporate Director Outremont, Québec, Canada Age: 56 Director since 2012 Not independent Votes in favour at previous annual meeting: 96.34%
+Corporate Director Montréal, Québec, Canada Age: 57 Director since 2012 Not independent Votes in favour at previous annual meeting: 96.80%

-CLASS A SHARES CLASS B SUBORDINATE VOTING SHARES DEFERRED STOCK UNITS (C)
+CLASS A SHARES CLASS B SUBORDINATE VOTING SHARES DEFERRED STOCK UNITS ^(E)

+December 31, 2018 5,824 373,258

 December 31, 2017 5,824 343,455

-December 31, 2016 5,824 302,897

-Change 40,558
+Change 29,803

 Skills and Experience International Business - Marketing - Board of Directors/Corporate